-Word has just come in.
 J.J.
-Cale died on July 26, 2013 in La Jolla California of a heart attack at age 74.
+Cale passed on July 26, 2013 in La Jolla California of a heart attack at age 74.

 Cale was a guitarist/singer/songwriter in the blues-country genre.
 He pushed the boundaries of country and blues beyond the traditional orthodoxy of those American forms.
 The term “laid back” is directly attributable to Cale.

 Cale was a sonic explorer.
 He used drum machines on his records long before it became the standard operating procedure in the industry.
 Combining drum boxes with the blues was unprecedented.
 Additionally, his production techniques ran counter to the accepted ideal that pristine, sonic excellence was the ultimate goal of record engineering and production.
 He embraced the –feel over perfection- philosophy when recording takes and used echo and other sound processing elements as another instrument in the studio.
 He was certainly a pioneer of the “Lo-Fi” aesthetic in record production.

 Cale modified guitars in a manner that would make Dr. Frankenstein proud.
 His favorite trick was to take an old cheap guitar, and completely gut and reconstruct the inner electronics to fashion a unique sound.